 Consider what we found when we asked people to tell us who initiated the projects that they selected as their personal best leadership experiences.
 We assumed that the majority of people would name themselves, but, surprisingly, that’s not what we found.
 Someone other than the leader—often the person’s immediate manager in an organizational context—initiated more than half the cases.

 So, if leaders seize the initiative, how can we call people leaders when they’re often assigned the tasks they undertake?
 Doesn’t this finding fly in the face of the notion of the leader as someone who initiates change?
 Not at all.
 It’d be nice we got to decide every project we took.
 It’d be nice, I suppose, if we were always the head honcho who got to pick all the initiatives.
 But that’s not real life.
 The reality is that much of what people do is assigned; few of us get to start everything from scratch.

 Within the context of those projects that were assigned, the exemplary leaders found ways to innovate and create change.
 They found ways to turn things around, open up new opportunities, or alter the status quo.
 As we see it, the fact that over half the cases were not self-initiated should be a relief to everyone who thinks that you have to initiate all the changes in order to be called a leader, and it should be encouragement to everyone in the organization that responsibility for innovation and improvement is everyone’s business.

 Whether you seek the challenges or they come knocking makes no difference in the fundamental practices of leadership.
 You still have to do the same things as a leader in order to mobilize others to struggle for shared aspirations.

-- Leadership Practices Inventory (LPI) - a 360-degree questionnaire for assessing leadership behavior, which is one of the most widely used leadership assessment instruments in the world.
+- Leadership Practices Inventory (LPI): The Leadership Practices Inventory is a 360-degree questionnaire for assessing leadership behavior, which is one of the most widely used leadership assessment instruments in the world.